SimonXYH/LBM-Fluid-Simulation/README.md

 At the lowest level are small math types like `Tup2<f32>`.

-These are simple 2D vector types that is used all other the place, they could represent:
+These are simple 2D vector types that is used all over the place, they could represent:
 - positions in space
 - velocities
 - discrete lattice directions